codecomet-io/go-alkali/README.md

 ## Builder

-Provides a SDK to implement a buildkitd client.
+Provides a SDK to implement a buildkit client.

-## Caveats & TODO

-* remove the dependency on isovaline (eg: pass home and runner name instead of depending on buried down config.Get)